 Or, we may feel guilty for wasting money on things, so we hold onto them to justify our purchase.
 And especiallly, we are afraid of regret.
 We have all tossed something, only to wish we hadn’t later.
 But holding onto stuff by rationalizing we may need it one day is a recipe for just. too. much. stuff...
 Eventually everything piles up and cannot be ignored.

-In a vicious cycle, the clutter that results from a reaction to feelings of emptiness, fear, guilt and anxiety can cause us to clutter more and can "compound into the reactive emotional pain” of more guilt and shame, fear, anxiety—and ultimately preoccupation and depression.
+In a vicious cycle, the clutter that results from a reaction to feelings of emptiness, fear, guilt and anxiety can cause us to clutter more and can "compound into the reactive emotional pain” of more guilt and shame, fear, anxiety—and ultimately result in preoccupation and depression.

-If clutter is the physical manifestation of emotions, decluttering, believes Saruwatari, isn’t simply about getting our desk and closet in order, "It’s about relieving yourself of all the stuff you’re hanging onto from past careers, relationships, and unfinished business."
+If clutter is the physical manifestation of emotions, then decluttering, believes Saruwatari, isn’t simply about getting our desk and closet in order, "It’s about relieving yourself of all the stuff you’re hanging onto from past careers, relationships, and unfinished business."

 Our clutter tells a story